-SDHC served 93 students via the provision of housing subsidies during Fiscal Year 2020.
+SDHC served 73 students via the provision of housing subsidies during Fiscal Year 2021.
 With an SDHC-provided budget of \$600,000 committed to the program, Guardian Scholars selected a housing solution of their choice, including both on-campus and off-campus housing, but excluding Greek housing.
 Since the subsidy program requires a Housing Quality Standards inspection during the unit approval process, students were also ensured a decent, safe, and sanitary living situation.

-In Fiscal Year 2020, SDHC also increased the amount of resources leveraged during the reporting year.
+In Fiscal Year 2021, SDSU remained consistent the amount of resources leveraged during the reporting year.
 SDSU provided the following leverage:

-- SDSU housing contribution of \$878,720
+- SDSU housing contribution of \$922,520

-- Scholarship funding of \$422,904
+- Scholarship funding of \$247,812

-- Provision of supportive services totaling \$77,970
+- Provision of supportive services totaling \$30,750

-As indicated in the matrix below, the final leverage amount totaled \$1,379,594 with 64 percent of the leverage expended on rental assistance contributions.
+As indicated in the matrix below, the final leverage amount totaled \$1,201,082 with 73 percent of the leverage expended on rental assistance contributions.

-A notable outcome of the program includes the reduction of student loans from a baseline number of \$254,121 in academic year 2015/2016 to only \$49,163 in academic year 2019/2020.
+A notable outcome of the program includes a 78% reduction of student loans from a baseline number of \$254,121 in academic year 2015/2016 to only \$54,666 in academic year 2020/2021.
 The reduction is strictly due to the rental assistance provided via the program.

-In response to the COVID-19 pandemic, the Guardian Scholars Program was committed to ensuring every student was safe, received accurate and timely information, had access to resources and staff on and off campus, and had proper bedding in their new room.
-COVID 19 presented additional challenges as an emergency migration took place that required a massive transition of students to one building, in order to meet public health standards.
-The migration required all team members to account for the move of every student who departed or remained on campus.
+During the pandemic, the Guardian Scholars Program was, and continues to be, committed to ensuring every student was safe, received accurate and timely information, had access to resources and staff on and off campus, and had proper bedding in their new room.
+COVID 19 presented additional challenges as an emergency migration took place that required a massive transition of students to one building, meeting public health standards.
+As SDSU moved into the fall 2020 semester, housing was stabilized and offered to any Guardian Scholar who wanted on and off campus housing.
+Students who lived on campus were subjected to strict COVID 19 testing and quarantine protocol.
+A total of 52 students lived on campus during the 2020-2021 academic year.

-Guardian Scholars Housing Program Metric Baseline Benchmark Оитсоме BENCHMARK ACHIEVED?
-CE #4: Increase in Resources Leveraged Amount of funds leveraged in dollars (increase) \$0 \$400,000 \$1,379,594 Yes SS #3: Increase in Positive Outcomes in Employment Status Number of participants enrolled in an educational program 0 63 93 Yes SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services to increase self-sufficiency (increase) 0 63 93 Yes SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase) For the purposes of the activity, self-sufficiency is defined as graduating from SDSU.
-0 17 23 Yes
+GUARDIAN SCHOLARS HOUSING PROGRAM Metric Baseline BENCHMARK Оитсоме Benchmark Achieved?
+CE #4: Increase in Resources Leveraged Amount of funds leveraged in dollars (increase) \$0 \$400,000 \$1,201,082 Yes SS #3: Increase in Positive Outcomes in Employment Status Number of participants enrolled in an educational program 0 63 73 Yes SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services to increase self-sufficiency (increase) 0 63 73 Yes SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase) For the purposes of the activity, self-sufficiency is defined as graduating from SDSU.
+0 17 26 Yes